apache/james-project/src/adr/0071-postgresql-mailbox-tables-structure.md

 Indexes are used to find records faster

-The table structure is mostly normalized which mitigates storage costs and achieve consistency easily
+The table structure is mostly normalized which mitigates storage costs and achieves consistency easily.

 Foreign key constraints (mailbox_id in mailbox_annotations, message_id in message_mailbox) help to ensure data consistency.
 For example, message_id 1 in table message_mailbox could not exist if message_id 1 in table message does not exist